 Should I invest in a Solar PV System?

-· Finding the right installer so we would suggest getting a number of quotes.
-Please note there are currently no formal qualifications that installers must have.
+- Finding the right installer.
+We suggest getting a number of quotes.
+Note that there are currently no formal qualifications that installers must have.

 The SEAI have a register the Triple E Register for solar PV products that meet a minimum performance criteria, including energy efficiency.